marqqitos/bowling-score/README.md

 To compile the code:
 Inside the "bowling-score" folder run:

+mvn clean compile assembly:single

+When it finishes, run:
-mvn package
+mvn install

 If the build is succesful then:

 1) Open a console in "bowling-score" root directory
 2) Run the following command:

-java -cp "target/bowling-score-1.0-SNAPSHOT.jar" "main.App" "txtFile"
+java -jar "target/bowling-score-1.0-SNAPSHOT-jar-with-dependencies.jar" "txtFile"

 Example:
-java -cp "target/bowling-score-1.0-SNAPSHOT.jar" "main.App" "testFiles/initialTest.txt"
+java -jar "target/bowling-score-1.0-SNAPSHOT-jar-with-dependencies.jar" "testFiles/initialTest.txt"

 Test cases are inside "testFiles" folder